 Athlete's foot is an itchy, red rash caused by a fungus that often occurs in damp environments like locker rooms and showers.
 In other words, we typically think of this as a condition that only affects athletes, especially in the summer.

 Unfortunately, athlete's foot is also common in the winter months.
-Wearing heavy socks, or layering socks that don't breathe, can cause your feet to become sweaty and moist.
-Wearing shoes that aren't waterproof and let in melting snow can cause issues, as well.
+Wearing heavy socks or layering socks that don't breathe can cause your feet to become sweaty and moist.
+Wearing shoes that aren't waterproof and let in melting snow can also cause issues.
 This creates an environment where fungus can thrive, leading to an infection.

-To prevent athlete's foot, it's important to wear breathable socks and waterproof shoes that allow your feet to stay dry.
+To prevent athlete's foot, it's important to wear breathable socks and waterproof shoes that keep your feet dry.
 If you notice any signs of infection, such as itchiness or redness, schedule an appointment with our experts to get relief.

 Frostbite is most likely to affect skin that is exposed to the elements, making going out into the snow without any shoes extremely dangerous—but you probably already knew that!
 However, it's worth keeping in mind that frostbite can affect covered skin, as well.
 In other words, your normal pair of tennis shoes likely won't cut it.